 7. Best for Millennials: Millennial Money

-This podcast isn’t focused on showing you how to increase your income or do more.
+This personal finance podcast isn’t focused on showing you how to increase your income or do more.
 But rather, how to make the most of what you’re already doing.

 8. Best for Cryptocurrency: The Pomp Podcast